RedisLabs/redislabs-docs/content/rc/subscriptions/create-active-active-subscription.md

 {{<image filename="images/rc/active-active-json-detail.png" width="75%" alt="When you create an Active-Active database, you can select the JSON advanced capability." >}}{{< /image >}}

-When you create an active-active database, select **JSON** to enable JSON support.
+When you create an Active-Active database, JSON is already selected.
+Select it again to remove it.

 ## Define throughput